bbae07/PennMobile-Challenge/README.md

 ## Features

 * TableView of dining halls - picture, name, operating hours
-* WebKitView or the dining hall that loads when the corresponding cell is pressed
+* WebKitView of the dining hall that loads when the corresponding cell is pressed
 * Shows alert when no network connection

 ## Screenshots